ciubotarum/coding-challanges/src/theory.md

 Definition:
 * deal with object composition or the way objects are structured
-* help to ensure if one part of teh system is change the rest is not affected
+* help to ensure if one part of the system is changed, the rest is not affected
 * relationships between the objects

-* Examples:
+**Examples:**
+#### Adapter Pattern
-   * Adapter: allows incompatible interfaces to work together
+* allows objects with incompatible interfaces to work together by converting one interface to another
+* a translator for two systems that naturally don't speak the same language

+#### Bridge Pattern
+* decouples an abstraction from its implementation so that the two can vary independently

+#### Decorator Pattern
+* allows behaviour to be added to individual objects, without affecting the behaviour of other objects

 ### Behavioral Patterns